 Question: "What does the Bible say about respect?"

-Loving the brotherhood of believers means to love all believers, regardless of color, nationality, or beliefs.
+Loving the brotherhood of believers means to love all believers, regardless of color, nationality, opinions, or affiliations.
 We are to demonstrate to the world that we love our brothers and sisters in Christ.
 The apostle John wrote of this principle a number of times.
 Quoting Jesus, he writes, “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
-By this all men will know that you are my disciples, if you love one another” (John 13:34–35; 15:12; 1 John 3:23).
+By this all men will know that you are my disciples, if you love one another” (John 13:34–35; cf. 15:12; 1 John 3:23).